ui/stamps-api-docs/source/transaction_api.rst

 1. Legacy transaction API
 =========================

-On 1st of April, we introduced version 2 of our transction API.
+On March 2017 , we introduced our 2nd revision of Stamps' transaction API.
 The documentation of the legacy API is still available on `Legacy transaction API <http://docs.stamps.co.id/en/latest/legacy_transaction_api.html>`_

 2. Adding a Transaction